maxichrome/reminderer/README.md

 # Reminderer

-A reminder bot for [Discord], focused on privacy.
+A reminder bot for [Discord].
+Focused on privacy, because people who use it as a second brain likely care.

 **Reminderer is still under initial development, so GitHub Issues is disabled.**